econokeith/pyqrse/README.md

 Python 3 package for estimating Quantal Response Statistical Equilibrium Models

-Note: pyqrse is in early an early alpha version and still under rapid development
+**Note: pyqrse is the early alpha stage of development and subject to change.
+This site is here a basic markup on the intended structure**

 ## Documentation